1964 in the Vietnam War: September

 The USS Morton and the USS Richard S. Edwards detected radar signals and concluded that an attack from North Vietnamese patrol boats was imminent.
 The destroyers fired multiple shells, but, as with the Turner Joy incident, were ultimately unable to locate any enemy vessels.

+Several hundred VC ambushed five Regional Forces companies near the village of Sou Hum Cha, 12km northwest of Tri Tôn.
+Two of the companies were caught in a trap sprung 5km from the border, and the other three retreated.
+The ARVN lost 23 dead, 41 wounded, 18 missing, a 60mm mortar, three automatic rifles, and 64 other weapons.
+The allies estimated that 100 VC casualties had been inflicted, mostly by air support.